Hadith: Dreams Are of Three Types — From Allah, Shaytan & Nafs (Sahih Muslim 2263)

 - Do NOT share the dream with anyone — it will not harm you

-- Do NOT seek interpretation — it is meaningless
+- Do NOT seek interpretation — it has no meaning

-The distinction isn't always clear, but these guidelines help:
+The distinction isn't always clear, but these guidelines from the scholars help:

 - Emotional quality — true dreams leave peace or appropriate concern; Shaytanic dreams leave pure distress

-- Coherence — true dreams have a narrative logic; Shaytanic dreams are often chaotic
+- Coherence — true dreams have a narrative logic; Shaytanic dreams are chaotic

 - Content alignment — true dreams align with Islamic principles; Shaytanic dreams often feature the forbidden